 FESTIVAL & NON-TRADITIONAL SPACES

 In 1998, Four Days worked closely with the mamapapa organization to effectively transplant the festival from traditional theatrical institutions and halls to the unconventional space of a century-old sewage treatment plant In Bubeneč.
 The following year, this same festival was held in the abandoned factory space of CKD Karlín.
 In 2000 the festival took place in the former brewery in Holešovice and the sixth year of the festival in 2001 was held in Tyršův House and the Nosticova Hall.
 The 7th festival was held in Ponec Theatre, the eights took place in the area of former brickwork in Sarecke Valley and for 9th annual we chose a romantic area of public park Stromovka – surrounding area of Šlechtova Restaurant.
 The 10th annual theatre festival took place in the spaces of Prague ZOO and at the hockey stadium HC Hvezda in Vokovice.
 In 2006 became the heart of the festival the house in the centre of Prague (former dental clinic) in Jungmannova 21 and international companies were presented in theatres Alfred ve dvore (Alfred in the Couryard) and Ponec Theatre.
 Next year we cooperated with famous Dutch group Theatre SILO.
 Together with Czech artists they tailored the space of the Agricultural Museum in Prague to ask the audience and passers by the crucial questions of cultivation – the site-specific project named KULTIVAR.
 Jednotka/Unit built up amazing bar at the Letná park and theatre performances took place in theatres Archa and Ponec.
 The 13th edition of the festival took place at the industrial halls in Holesovice and 14th festival took place in the building of the former Federal Assembly.
 The 15th and 16th edition took place in the former Folk Art Production in Národní street.
 Apart from the Archa Theatre, La Fabrika, NOD and Hala Alta, the festival also took place in the former casino in Pařížská street in Prague 1.
 The building was originally the seat of the International Student Association.
 The 18th edition of the festival took place in the Archa Theatre, the New Stage of the National Theatre, Alta Studio, Baráčnická rychta, Orco and Palác U Stýblů at the Wenceslas Square.
 The 19th edition of the festival also took place in Palác U Stýblů, former Folk Art Production, Archa Theatre, Ponec Theatre and Studio Alta.
 The 20th edition of the festival took place in Desfours Palace in Florenc, Archa and Ponec Theatres and Jatka78.
 The 21st edition took place in municipal buildings at the Old Town Square, Archa Theatre, Ponec Theatre and Studio Hrdinů.
 The 22nd edition took place at Karlín Barracks, Archa Theatre, Ponec Theatre, Alfred ve dvoře Theatre and Studio Alta.
-23rd festival returned to the Desfour´s Palace and to Archa Theatre, Ponec – Theatre for Dance and to the newly opened venue DOX+ which is a part of DOX – Centre of Contemporary Art.
+23rd and 24th festival returned to the Desfour´s Palace and to Archa Theatre, Ponec – Theatre for Dance and to the newly opened venue DOX+ which is a part of DOX – Centre of Contemporary Art.

 This use of un-traditional festival spaces met with highly positive acclaim from the participants, professional critics and a wide audience alike.